 Xi wants to create a city in his own image.
 At a designated location pinched in between Beijing and 135 km down the road Tianjin, the current president of the People’s Republic of China intends to realize his vision: The city of Xiong’an.

-The X Files thus far remain largely “in chambers”.
-According to China Daily:
+The X Files — according to China Daily:

-The plans have been met with criticism.
+“We built this city”, anyone?
+The plans have all along been met with criticism.
 According to Deng, “urbanists want to know why this major investment is allocated to the construction of an entirely new area.
 Instead of the repositioning and refurbishing of those existing ones in need”.
 Legit.

 Hangzhou-based architect Wang Shu ((王澍 in Chinese) is a keen supporter of architectural heritage where globalisation has stripped cities of their special attributes.
 He in 2012 became the first Chinese citizen ever to win the Pritzker Prize, the world’s top prize in the field of architecture.